- Physical Conditioning

 The weather can and will have a profound effect on your hunting experience, sometimes in a positive manner sometimes in a negative manner.
 Please be advised, we have no control over the weather.
-No extra hunting days or refunds will be given due to lost hunting opportunity, area closures, or season closures.
+No extra hunting days or refunds will be given due to lost hunting opportunities, area closures, or season closures.
 Any additional cost for motels, meals, travel, etc. under these circumstances is not the responsibility of SNS Outfitter & Guides.